-The AFI Fest world premiere of Patriots Day took place last night in Hollywood, a little more than three years after the Boston Marathon bombings, the events on which the Mark Wahlberg-starrer is based.
+The AFI Fest world premiere of Patriots Day took place last night in Hollywood, a little more than three years after the Boston Marathon bombings, the events on which the Mark Wahlberg starrer is based.

 "The reaction from the media was that [the movie] was too soon," said Wahlberg, an outspoken Boston native.
 "But my feeling was, because things like [the bombing] were happening around us all the time and because the message [of the movie] is so powerful - of people coming together and standing up for love - I thought it wasn't soon enough."

-Patriots Day takes place in the aftermath of the 2013 bombings at the Boston Marathon, and tracks the subsequent investigation and manhunt to track down the suspects.
+Patriots Day takes place in the aftermath of the 2013 bombings at the Boston Marathon and tracks the subsequent investigation and manhunt to track down the suspects.

 "As we were going through the process of trying to get the movie together, there were more instances like [Boston] happening all around the world, so we realized that this movie would be about a major theme of our time," said producer Scott Stuber, reiterating Wahlberg's point.

-Because the real-life events that the feature drew from were still fresh in the minds of the country, especially the people of Boston, it was important to the production that the film be both accurate and feel authentic.
+Because the real-life events that the feature drew from were still fresh in the minds of the country, especially the people of Boston, it was important to the production that the film both be accurate and feel authentic.

 Read more: 'Patriots Day': Film Review | AFI Fest 2016

-Explains producer Hutch Parker, "It was important to Mark, as a son of Boston, to be unimpeachably accurate."
+Explained producer Hutch Parker, "It was important to Mark, as a son of Boston, to be unimpeachably accurate."

 There are many elements of Patriots Day, from homeland security to the cooperation of federal agencies, that could take on new meaning in the wake of this year's divisive election.

 He concluded: "They are stories that should be able to reach out to anyone.
-If you love Hillary Clinton then there is a story for you here, if you voted for Donald Trump there is a story for you here."
+If you love Hillary Clinton, then there is a story for you here.
+If you voted for Donald Trump, there is a story for you here."